Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Service Degradation

-Every uninvolved phone in the area experiences a degree of service denial or degradation
+Every uninvolved phone in the area experiences a degree of service denial or degradation.
+This can manifest as dropped calls, failed text messages, or inability to connect to the internet.

 Battery Drain

-Phones may experience increased battery consumption due to being forced to transmit at full power
+Phones may experience increased battery consumption due to being forced to transmit at full power.
+The IMSI catcher tricks phones into thinking they're far from a cell tower, causing them to boost signal strength.

 Privacy Invasion

-Bystanders' device identifiers and location data are captured without their knowledge or consent
+Bystanders' device identifiers and location data are captured without their knowledge or consent.
+This includes unique identifiers like IMSI and IMEI numbers that can be used to track individuals across time and space.

 Range and Collateral Impact